blueinkhq/blueink-client-js/README.md

 If your **Blueink Private API Key** is not provided, the library will look for `BLUEINK_PRIVATE_API_KEY` in the environment or in a file named `.env` in the local directory.

-You can also pass the URL to Blueink API Call explicitly to the client:
+You can also pass a custom Bluink API URL when intializing the client:

 ```js
 const client = new Client("Your-Blueink-Private-Api-Key", "Blueink-URL");
 ```

-Otherwise, it will check for the URL in `.env` file or use the default one.
+You can also specify the Blueink API URL via the environment or a `.env` file as a variable named `BLUEINK_API_URL`.

+**Note**: setting a custom Blueink API URL is not required for most use cases, as the default URL is configured for Blueink's production environment.

 ## Usage